Renting a house in Germany: all about the search, cost and pitfalls of renting an apartment

 More details2 min

-Cost of livingWhich European cities are the cheapest to live in?
+Cost of livingWhere is the cheapest place to live in Europe: top cities

 The cost of living in European cities can vary significantly even within the same country.
 Find out about the cheapest cities in Europe where you can live comfortably and save money at the same time